nextflow-io/training/docs/nf_customize/4_execution.md

 --input 'path/to/samplesheet.csv'
 ```

-Using the nf-core/demo usage documentation, you can see that it requires a comma-separated file (`.csv`) that contains 3 columns with the headers `sample`, `fastq_1`, and `fastq_2`.
+The nf-core/demo usage documentation describes the required `--input` as a comma-separated file (`.csv`).
+The `.csv` file must contain 3 columns with the headers `sample`, `fastq_1`, and `fastq_2`.

 The samplesheet file may consist of both single- and paired-end data and may look something like the one below.

 ```csv title="samplesheet.csv"
 sample,fastq_1,fastq_2